12to-the12/architecture/readme.md

-Files
+## file structure
+only stuff not linked to goes in subdirectories
+- [renders]
+- [reference]
-- blend
+- .blend
 - materials
-- HDRI
-- reference
+- HDRIs
-- notes, literature, plans
+- notes, literature, plans (all in this file)